tmp-workshop/tmp-workshop.github.io/README.md

-# tmp-workshop.github.io
+# tmp-workshop
-A static website with information about joining tmp-workshop

-Go to [this link] and add your github ID to the list to be invited to join this organization.
+Follow [this link](https://docs.google.com/spreadsheets/d/1Gp8OXWsquGESiadM0skCYvx-zoqneukLWFGmsdRvYGc/edit?usp=sharing) to a google spreadsheet and add your github ID to the list.
+I will then send you an invite to join the `tmp-workshop` organization.
+Once you are a member you will be able to login to the workshop server at: [https://jhub.eaton-lab.org](https://jhub.eaton-lab.org).